esp-rs/book/src/tooling/espflash.md

 ## cargo-espflash

 Provides a subcommand for `cargo` that handles cross-compilation and flashing.
-Note that this requires the unstable `build-std` cargo feature; for more information on this please refer to [the cargo documentation].

 To install: